 "We heard a story about a student who applied on their way to school, and who had their bus ID ready for their trip home."

 In one year, the automated process has registered and approved more than 8000 applications for students needing bus transport.
 This equals close to one full-time employee in freed-up time, which can now be spent improving other offerings for users.

-Together with Trøndelag and the employees involved in the backend tasks, we started by getting to know the current state of the process – from data maintenance and service inquiries to invoice processing.
-Together, we came up with an improved solution, where RPA automate the solution end-to-end; from ordering computers and phones to controlling and processing invoices and now the robot handles this tedious and repetitive job.
+Together with Trøndelag and the employees involved in the backend tasks and support, we started by getting to know the current state of the process – from data maintenance and service inquiries to invoice processing.
+Together we illustrated the current state, and came up with an improved solution with process automation from start-to-end; from ordering computers and phones to controlling and processing invoices, and data maintenance accross the various systems involved.

 "The robot detects even the smallest error in the invoices.
 Not only do we save a lot of time, but the compliance is increased, and we’re now able to stay updated on breach in SLA by suppliers.”

 Trøndelag continues to work towards becoming a digital Trøndelag and meeting their goals of becoming the best county to live - doing so with great success.